How It Works

 - Airborne pollutants, such as nitrogen, mercury, other metals, combustion emissions and pesticides

 A typical downtown city block produces about nine times more runoff than a wooded area of the same size!
-Rainwater washes the hard surfaces, and the first runoff carries these pollutants directly to nearby streams and lakes.
-To assist preventing these pollutants from reaching streams and lakes, the City has built holding ponds and grit chambers that allow the pollutants to settle out, as well as establishing wetlands to further filter out these pollutants.
+Rainwater washes the hard surfaces, and the first runoff carries these pollutants directly to nearby streams and lakes, by way of the storm drain system.
+To assist preventing these pollutants from reaching our water bodies, the City builds holding ponds and grit chambers that allow the pollutants to settle out, as well as establishing wetlands to further filter out these pollutants.